scalableinternetservices/Joinify/README.md

 This project is aimed at developing a solution to this problem.
 The platform will utilize existing web-technologies to make a highly scalable system that enables users to create and discover events in the local area.

+Follow the progress of the team on trello: https://trello.com/b/4I9Ytspy/backlog

 Project Name: Joinify